 The Jedi support a state.

 My main criticism of the Jedi order's spirituality would be the way it seems to revolve around the suppression of emotion.
 Emotions are not a force for evil; while it's true they can be a source of temptation, they can also be a source of exhortation.
 Anger, shame, sympathy, and any other emotion can inspire a person to stick their neck out to fight evil, seek self-improvement, or make sacrifices for the less fortunate.
-Even if you don't believe in axiological retribution, anger can at least help ward off fear.

 The Jedi have a chain of command; there's no basis for the legitimacy of such a thing in a religious order based on a static creed.